maflcko/b-c-gui-translations-review/reviews/mi.md

         <translation>Whakamāori i te tekau whakahaere whatunga...</translation>

 YES
-The translation is problematic.
-The original English means "Starting network threads…" (referring to starting background processes or threads related to networking).
-The provided 'mi' translation, "Whakamāori i te tekau whakahaere whatunga...", appears to translate to "Translating ten network administrators..." or similar, which is incorrect.

-The correct translation should convey the idea of starting (initiating) network threads or processes.
-A more accurate translation might be:
-"Kei te tīmata ngā whenu whatunga..."

-So, the response should be:

-YES
-The translation does not correctly convey "Starting network threads…".
-A better translation would be:
+The translation is inaccurate.
+"Whakamāori i te tekau whakahaere whatunga..." translates roughly as "Translating the ten network operations..." which does not correspond to "Starting network threads…".
+There are also issues with accurate technical terminology in Māori ('mi'), and "thread" needs to be better expressed for context.

+Correct translation:
-Kei te tīmata ngā whenu whatunga...
+Ka tīmatahia ngā whenu whatunga...
 ```

 ```
         <source>The specified config file %s does not exist</source>
         <translation>Kāore te kōnae whirihoranga i whiwhi i te %s i te wā e whakapau kore ana</translation>

 YES
-The translation is problematic.
-The original English sentence "The specified config file %s does not exist" should simply state that the config file does not exist.
-The provided translation introduces unrelated phrases: "i whiwhi" (to receive/get) and "i te wā e whakapau kore ana" (while expending nothing/doing nothing), which is incorrect and confusing.
+The translation is inaccurate.
+The English sentence means "The specified config file %s does not exist," but the provided 'mi' translation says "The configuration file did not receive %s when it was being expended/consumed," which is incorrect and confusing.

 Correct translation:
-Kāore te kōnae whirihoranga kua tohua, arā %s, e noho ana.
+Kāore te kōnae whirihoranga kua tohua, arā %s, e te orokohanga.

 Or, more simply:
-Kāore te kōnae whirihoranga %s i te wātea.
+Kāore te kōnae whirihoranga %s i te āroto.
 ```

 ```